-During the years ended December 31, 2016 and 2015, BBI has not incurred any interest or penalties on its tax returns.
+During the years ended December 31, 2017 and 2016, BBI has not incurred any interest or penalties on its tax returns.
 BBI's tax returns are subject to possible examination by the taxing authorities.
-For federal tax purposes the tax returns essentially remain open for possible examination for period of three years after the date on which those returns are filed.
+For federal tax purposes the tax returns essentially remain open for possible examination for a period of three years after the date on which those returns are filed.